12 string guitar tuned to 5ths

 Not true.
 They are built for strummers and gear junkies like myself who are thinking of thickening out their sound with the addition of the octave strings, which happily for most people can be forgotten about in the ensuing wall of (usually) out of tune sound.

-However having recently purchased this beautiful Taylor 12 string...
+However having recently bought this beautiful Taylor 12 string...

 ...I have made some startling discoveries.